Faces

 1. and 2.
 Cushion Covers (details), 1999.
 (Private collection, Sunshine Coast) Overall finished

-4. Sibyl II (2002) - commission for a friend in Richland, Washington state
+4. Sibyl II (2002) - commission for a friend in Richland, Washington state, USA

 5. Vest: The Three Cubist Graces (Flatness, Angularity and Distortion) (2000) (Private collection,